beegee-tokyo/RAK4631-Quick-Start-Examples/AT-Commands.md

 +++++++++++++++
 AT command list
 +++++++++++++++
 AT?
 AT commands
 ATR         Restore default
-ATZ		ATZ Trig a MCU reset
+ATZ         Trig a MCU reset
 AT+APPEUI   Get or set the application EUI
 AT+APPKEY   Get or set the application key
 AT+DEVEUI   Get or set the device EUI
 AT+APPSKEY  Get or set the application session key AT+NWKSKEY  Get or Set the network session key AT+DEVADDR  Get or set the device address
 AT+CFM      Get or set the confirm mode
 AT+JOIN     Join network
 AT+NJS      Get the join status
-AT+NJM	Get or set the network join mode
-AT+SENDFREQ	Get or Set the automatic send time
+AT+NJM      Get or set the network join mode AT+SENDFREQ Get or Set the automatic send time
 AT+ADR      Get or set the adaptive data rate setting AT+CLASS    Get or set the device class
 AT+DR       Get or Set the Tx DataRate=[0..7]
 AT+TXP      Get or set the transmit power
 AT+BAND     Get and Set number corresponding to active regions AT+BAT      Get battery level
 AT+RSSI     Last RX packet RSSI
 AT+SNR      Last RX packet SNR
 AT+VER      Get SW version
 +++++++++++++++

 OK